 If there are sufficient public course registrations, a central location will be sought.
 In addition, we also provide in-house training courses.
 By filling in the contact form you can request more information.
 We will contact you, afterwards.

 First day and Monday: 10.00 – 17.30 h

 Friday and last day: 8.00 – 14.00 h

-TIP: take to the training a counting machine, pencil and eraser with you.© 2019 MTM Association Benelux
+TIP: Bring a laptop, counting machine, pencil and eraser with you for the course.© 2019 MTM Association Benelux